Popular Edible Plants You Can Forage In The Wild

 Garlic Mustard

-Although the garlic mustard has a bad reputation in North America — it is blamed for wiping out and replacing native plants— it is a superfood for foragers.
+Although garlic mustard has a bad reputation in North America — it is blamed for wiping out and replacing native plants— it is a superfood for foragers.
 Fully mature leaves are triangular or heart-shaped with scalloped edges.
 When crushed, they exude a faint garlicky smell.

 The flower and flower stalk can be eaten and has a spicy horseradish taste.
 However, the most delicious part of the plant is the young stem which tastes like a cross between a garlic scape and sugar snap peas.